shinwonym/SMA_project/README.md

 # SMA_project
-I am NOT the author of the provided arduino code
+I am NOT the author of the provided arduino code and imu.py